dslik/nanomia/2470A/readme.md

 _Feel free to ask questions by opening an issue!_

+## 2023-06-19

+Finally figured out the cause of the I2C issue, and I can easily bodge in a fix.
+In the process of working out the I2C issues, I made a bunch of improvements to the software stack, including adding in UART debugging output and a polling framework for the front panel buttons.

+The first example program for this module will be a clock generator:

+- Gate in 1 - Start clock
+- Gate in 3 - Stop clock
+- Gate in 5 - Speed up clock
+- Gate in 7 - Slow down clock
+- Gate out 2 - Clock
+- Gate out 4 - Clock / 2
+- Gate out 6 - Clock / 4
+- Gate out 8 - Clock / 16

+The buttons will perform the same functions as the corresponding gate input.

+Once the software is all tested with the bodged PCBs, I will be able to order the final PCBs, and this module (at least the hardware), will be ready to post!

 ## 2023-06-15

 Assembled and tested the latest reivsion of this module.
 The front panel is working, and all the components fit as expected.